cosmos/cosmos/GOVERNANCE_DOC.md

   Threshold         uint64              //  Minimum value of Yes votes to No votes ratio for proposal to pass.
 Initial value: 0.5
   Veto              rational.Rational   //  Minimum value of Veto votes to Total votes ratio for proposal to be vetoed.
 Initial value: 1/3
   MaxDepositPeriod  uint64              //  Maximum period for Atom holders to deposit on a proposal.
-Initial value: 2 months
+Initial value: 2 months GovernancePenalty uint64              //  Penalty if validator does not vote

   ProcedureNumber   uint16              //  Incremented each time a new procedure is created IsActive          bool                //  If true, procedure is active.
 Only one procedure can have isActive true.